 Later that week, after another exhausting day, Avery decided maybe she did need someone to talk to.
 She was a long way from home, after all, and had long ago learned not to trust people she met on the street.

-When the phone rang, crisis liner Mandy* answered.
+When the phone rang, crisis liner volunteer Mandy* answered.
 “National Runaway Safeline, how can I help you?”

 “Umm, I don’t really know how this works…what am I supposed to do?”

 “Well, that depends on your situation,” said Mandy.
 “What were you hoping we could help with today?”

 “I guess I just need someone to talk to,” said Avery.
 She told Mandy how she had been homeless for nearly a year.
 After Avery’s mom found out her daughter was a lesbian and in a relationship with a girl from school, Avery’s mom kicked her out of the house.

 “My mom totally freaked out.
 She said I can’t stay with them [her family] ever again, not to call, and that she was going to pretend I was dead.”

 Avery stayed with friends for a while and continued to go to school, but she soon ran out of places to stay and decided to hit the road.
 She dropped out of school and had been surviving on the street since then.